ri-sh/Form16Extractor/CONTRIBUTING.md

 # Contributing to Form16 Extractor

-First off, thanks for considering contributing! 🎉
+Thank you for considering contributing.

 The Form16 Extractor project aims to make working with Indian tax documents easier for developers, and community contributions are what make it better.

-## 🤝 Ways to Contribute
+## Ways to Contribute

 - **Bug Reports**: Found something broken?
-Let us know!
+Let us know.
 - **Feature Requests**: Have an idea for improvement?
-We'd love to hear it.
+We would appreciate your feedback.
 - **Code Contributions**: Fix bugs, add features, improve performance.
 - **Documentation**: Help make our docs clearer and more comprehensive.
 - **Testing**: Help test on different Form16 formats and edge cases.

-## 🚀 Getting Started
+## Getting Started

 ### Development Setup